Pepperoni Pizza Dip Recipe

 Step 7: Rest and serve

-Remove from the oven and let it rest for 5 minutes before serving.
-Set it on a trivet or folded towel — the dish will be very hot.
+Before serving, let it rest on a towel for 5 minutes.
+Set it on a trivet or towel as the dish will be very hot.

-Serve directly from the baking dish with your choice of dippers alongside.
-I recommend setting out a few different options so people can choose — bread for scooping, chips for crunch, veggies for anyone who wants a lighter vehicle.
+You can serve it straight from the baking dish.
+If you're using dippers, I suggest setting out a few different options so people can pick and choose — bread for scooping, chips for crunch, or veggies if someone wants a lighter vehicle.

 Use block mozzarella, not pre-shredded

-Add a layer of Italian sausage for a meat lovers version
+Add Italian sausage for a meat lovers version

-Brown ½ pound of Italian sausage (drained) and scatter it over the sauce layer before adding the cheese.
-This makes the dip more substantial and adds a different texture than just pepperoni.
+Crumble and brown a ½ pound of Italian sausage (drained) and layer it on top of the sauce before the cheese.
+This will give the dip a little more body, plus a different texture than just pepperoni.

 Make it ahead and refrigerate before baking

-Either use a dish with higher sides or put a sheet pan on the rack below to catch drips.
-I learned this the hard way during a party and spent 20 minutes cleaning the oven while guests waited.
+You can either use a dish with taller sides, or place a sheet pan on the rack underneath to catch drips.
+I had to learn this the hard way one time during a party, and I ended up cleaning my oven for 20 minutes while guests were waiting.

 Keep it warm with a slow cooker

-If you’re setting this out for a longer party, transfer the baked dip to a small slow cooker set on Warm.
-It stays at the right temperature for 2–3 hours without drying out.
+If you're planning on hosting a longer party, move the baked dip to a small slow cooker set to Warm.
+It will remain at the optimal temperature for 2-3 hours without drying out.

-Stir gently every 45 minutes or so.
-This is especially useful if you’re doing a big spread and people will be grazing over several hours rather than eating all at once.
+Stir approximately every 45 minutes.
+This is especially helpful for large spreads where people will be grazing over several hours rather than all at once.

 Adjust heat level to your crowd

-The base recipe is mild — kid-friendly, broad-audience.
-For a spicier version, add ½ teaspoon of red pepper flakes to the cream cheese base and swap regular pepperoni for hot or spicy pepperoni.
+The main recipe is mild and is meant for kids and a wider audience.
+To make it spicier, add ½ teaspoon of red pepper flakes to the cream cheese mixture and change regular pepperoni to hot or spicy pepperoni.

 What to Serve With Pepperoni Pizza Dip

-The dipper matters more than people give it credit for.
-You want something sturdy enough to hold a scoop of this dip without breaking — it’s thick and heavy and will snap a thin chip in half.
+The dipper is more important than one might assume.
+You need something strong enough to carry a scoop of this dip without breaking it.
+This dip is thick and heavy, and a thin chip will snap in half.

 Best dipper options